ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 We will use random forest again to see if it yields more success!

 Using the same vectorized words, got a decent AUC score, but we got significant overfitting.
-The accuarcy on the training data was 98.21 percent, and test data was only 63.75 percent.
+The accuracy on the training data was 98.21 percent, and test data was only 63.75 percent.
 We need to tune our parameters!
 <div id="container">
 	<img src="/../img/roc_word_forest_before.png" alt="drawing" width="80%"/>
 </div>
 Accuracy on training data: 0.673026
 Accuracy on test data:     0.641368

-After finding the best paramters, our accuracy for test and train came a lot closer to each other, and slightly increased our test data accuracy to 64.13 percent.
+After finding the best parameters, our accuracy for test and train came a lot closer to each other, and slightly increased our test data accuracy to 64.13 percent.
 This is only 15 percent better than randomly choosing, so I think I will stick with the Naive Bayes classifier for the descriptions.

 <div id="container">
 	<img src="/../img/roc_word_forest_after.png" alt="drawing" width="80%"/>